3-minute read that outlines why an agency would either staff up or outsource for DX.

 And that’s where agencies excel.
 They bring ideas that create innovation and solve business problems.
 Ideas that communicate with target audiences.
 Keeping clients loved, competitive and profitable.

-So it’s not just a loosey goosey concept an agency would tell it’s client, such as: DX dictates that your website needs to be more interactive!
+So an agency would never tell a client something loosey-goosey, like: DX dictates that your website needs to be more interactive!

 Agencies deliver more relevance than that.
 For example, they might suggest: DX could enable end-user customers to efficiently customize the product online, before they buy, to ensure it fits their needs… and have their activity auto-saved so they can keep coming back to it to evolve that interaction over time.
 Creating a more customized and personal experience that fosters a long-term relationship.

 To do that, an agency would need a team with web-dev know-how at the app-development level.
-Subject matter experts to consult and advise.
-Technicians who can answer the questions of:
+Plus, subject matter experts to consult and advise.
+Plus, technicians who can answer the questions of:

 1) How do we do it?